-While the introduction and exploration of the s-metric fits naturally within standard studies of graph-theoretic properties, it differs from the SF literature in that our structural approach does not depend on a probability model underlying the set of graphs of interest.
+While the introduction and exploration of the s-metric fits naturally within standard studies of graph theoretic properties, it differs from the SF literature in that our structural approach does not depend on a probability model underlying the set of graphs of interest.
 The purpose of this section is to compare our approach with the more conventional probabilistic and ensemble-based views.
-For many application domains, including the Internet, there seems to be little motivation to assume that networks are samples from an ensemble, and our treatment here will be brief while trying to cover this broad subject.
-Here again, we show that the s(g) metric is potentially interesting and useful, as it has a direct relationship to notions of graph likelihood, graph degree correlation, and graph assortativity.
+For many application domains, including the Internet, there seems to be little motivation to assume networks are samples from an ensemble, and our treatment here will be brief while trying to cover this broad subject.
+Here again, we show that the s(q) metric is potentially interesting and useful, as it has a direct relationship to notions of graph likelihood, graph degree correlation, and graph assortativity.
 This section also highlights the striking differences in the way that randomness is treated in physics-inspired approaches versus those shaped by mathematics and engineering.

-The starting point for most probabilistic approaches to the study of graphs is through the definition of an appropriate statistical ensemble (see, for example, [Dorogovtsev and Mendes 03, Section 4.1]).
+The starting point for most probabilistic approaches to the study of graphs is through the definition of an appropriate statistical ensemble (see for example [37, Section 4.1]).

-Definition 5.1.
+Definition 4.
 A statistical ensemble of graphs is defined by

-- (i) a set G of graphs g and - (ii) a rule that associates a real number (probability) $0 \le P(g) \le 1$ with each graph $g \in G$ such that $\sum{g \in G} P(g) = 1$ .
+- (i) a set G of graphs g, and - (ii) a rule that associates a real number ("probability") $0 \le P(g) \le 1$ with each graph $g \in G$ such that $\sum{g \in G} P(g) = 1$.

-To describe an ensemble of graphs, one can either assign a specific weight to each graph or define some process (i.e., a stochastic generator) that results in a weight.
-For example, in one basic model of random graphs, the set G consists of all graphs with vertex set $V = \{1, 2, ..., n\}$ having l edges, and each element in G is assigned the same probability $1/{\binom{n}{l}}$ .
-In an alternative random graph model, the set G consists of all graphs with vertex set $V = \{1, 2, ..., n\}$ having $l = \{1, 2, ..., n\}$ in which the edges are chosen independently and with probability 0 .
-In this case, the probability <math>P(g) depends on the number of edges in g and is given by $P(g) = p^l(1-p)^{n-l}$ , where l denotes the number of edges in $g \in G$ .
+To describe an ensemble of graphs, one can either assign a specific weight to each graph or define some process (i.e., a stochastic generator) which results in a weight.
+For example, in one basic model of random graphs, the set G consists of all graphs with vertex set $V = \{1, 2, ..., n\}$ having l edges, and each element in G is assigned the same probability $1/{\binom{n}{l}}$.
+In an alternative random graph model, the set G consists of all graphs with vertex set $V = \{1, 2, ..., n\}$ in which the edges are chosen independently and with probability 0 .
+In this case, the probability <math>P(g) depends on the number of edges in g and is given by $P(g) = p^l(1-p)^{n-l}$, where l denotes the number of edges in $g \in G$.

 The use of stochastic construction procedures to assign statistical weights has so dominated the study of graphs that the assumption of an underlying probability model often becomes implicit.
-For example, consider the four graph construction procedures listed in [Dorogovtsev and Mendes 03, p.22] that are claimed to form "the basis of network science," and include (1) classical random graphs due to Erdös and Renyí [Erdös and Renyi 59]; (2) equilibrium random graphs with a given degree distribution such as the Generalized Random Graph (GRG) method [Chung and Lu 03]; (3) "small-world networks" due to Watts and Strogatz [Watts and Strogatz 98]; and (4) networks growing under the mechanism of preferential linking due to Barabási and Albert [Barabási and Albert 99] and made precise in [Bollobas and Riordan 03].
+For example, consider the four graph construction procedures listed in [37, p.22] that are claimed to form "the basis of network science," and include (1) classical random graphs due to Erdös and Renyí [39]; (2) equilibrium random graphs with a given degree distribution such as the Generalized Random Graph (GRG) method [31]; (3) "small-world networks" due to Watts and Strogatz [100]; and (4) networks growing under the mechanism of preferential linking due to Barabási and Albert [14] and made precise in [23].
 All of these construction mechanisms are inherently stochastic and provide a natural means for assigning, at least in principle, probabilities to each element in the corresponding space of realizable graphs.
-While deterministic (i.e., nonstochastic) construction procedures have been considered [Barabási et al. 01], their study has been restricted to the treatment of deterministic preferential attachment mechanisms that result in pseudofractal graph structures.
-Graphs resulting from other types of deterministic constructions are generally ignored in the context of statistical physics-inspired approaches since, within the space of all feasible graphs, their likelihood of occurring is typically viewed as vanishingly small.
+While deterministic (i.e., non-stochastic) construction procedures have been considered [19], their study has been restricted to the treatment of deterministic preferential attachment mechanisms that result in pseudofractal graph structures.
+Graphs resulting from other types of deterministic constructions are generally ignored in the context of statistical physics-inspired approaches since within the space of all feasible graphs, their likelihood of occurring is typically viewed as vanishingly small.

-5.1.
-A Likelihood Interpretation of s(g)
+5.1 A Likelihood Interpretation of s(g)